CSC-3380-Spring-2025/Team-32/README.md

 Clone the latest upadated version of the files under the main branch.
 Open the terminal and enter in the following command.
+We were able to run the code both on VSCode and using the command line.

 ```sh
 ./mvnw spring-boot:run
 ```

-Then open a separete terminal and enter the following commands.

 ```sh
 npm install #if not already installed